Filmmaker revisits case that challenged her and her 2 moms

 The movie that she envisioned for a decade wasn’t jelling for the filmmaker and TV director.
 Russo-Young ultimately found her voice — and those of others involved in the painful chapter — in “Nuclear Family,” a three-part HBO docuseries starting Sunday (10 p.m.
 EDT).

-“I couldn’t get to a fictional version of the story that I felt truthful,” Russo-Young said.
+“I couldn’t get to a fictional version of the story that I felt was truthful,” Russo-Young said.
 “It wasn’t until two years ago, when I had one child and I was pregnant with my second child, that something clicked for me and I decided to make it into a documentary.

 “And that was when it felt like all the pieces came into place,” said Russo-Young, whose festival award-winning films include 2009’s “You Won’t Miss Me.”